 These are all questions that we get asked often and ones that aren’t answered well anywhere else on the web.
 Of course the answers are different for every country, so that’s why we made this quick & easy guide to budgeting a Southeast Asia backpacking trip.

 Prices have been checked and updated for 2018.
 All figures are in US Dollars.

-While travelling around Southeast Asia, you should be able to live on an average daily budget of about $50/day for two people (around $35/day for solo travellers).
+While traveling Southeast Asia, you should be able to live on an average daily budget of about $50-$60/day for two people (around $35-$40/day for solo travellers).

 This is including everything while on the road, apart from travel insurance and flights to and from your home country (we’ve broken the costs down based on each individual country below).

-Some people (including Lonely Planet) may tell you that it’s possible to survive off of less than this, but that truly is just surviving.
-Nobody travels the world to just “survive” so don’t try to travel on such a ridiculously low-budget that you miss out on all the things that make this region so incredible.
+Some people (including Lonely Planet) may tell you that it’s possible to survive off of less than our suggested budget during a Southeast Asia trip, but that truly is just surviving.
+Nobody wants to travel Southeast Asia to just “survive” so don’t try to travel on such a ridiculously low budget that you miss out on all the things that make this region so incredible.

-There’s not just one budget that will cover every country although they are pretty similar.
+There’s not just one budget that will cover every country in Southeast Asia, although they are pretty similar.
 For the purpose of easy reading, most countries here will be compared to Thailand.
 It’s usually the jumping off point and often the most visited country in Southeast Asia.
-Some countries, however cost a bit more and some cost a bit less.
+Some countries, however cost a bit more, while some cost a bit less.